RaphaelIsaiah/freeCodeCamp-Journey/Front End Development Libraries/React/README.md

   const newObject = Object.assign({}, obj1, obj2);
   ```
   This creates newObject as a new object, which contains the properties that currently exist in obj1 and obj2.

+## React and Redux

+- React and Redux are often mentioned together, and with good reason.
+The developer who created Redux was a React developer who wanted to make it easier to share data across different components.
+- Now that you know how to manage the flow of shared data with Redux, it's time to combine that knowledge with React.
+In the React and Redux courses, you'll build a React component and learn how to manage state locally at the component level, and throughout the entire application with Redux.
+- First, here's a review of some of the key principles of each technology.
+React is a view library that you provide with data, then it renders the view in an efficient, predictable way.
+Redux is a state management framework that you can use to simplify the management of your application's state.
+- Typically, in a React Redux app, you create a single Redux store that manages the state of your entire app.
+Your React components subscribe to only the pieces of data in the store that are relevant to their role.
+Then, you dispatch actions directly from React components, which then trigger store updates.
+- Although React components can manage their own state locally, when you have a complex app, it's generally better to keep the app state in a single location with Redux.
+There are exceptions when individual components may have local state specific only to them.
+- Finally, because Redux is not designed to work with React out of the box, you need to use the `react-redux` package.
+It provides a way for you to pass Redux `state` and `dispatch` to your React components as `props`.